starship/starship/docs/advanced-config/README.md

 Note: The right prompt is a single line following the input location.
 To right align modules above the input line in a multi-line prompt, see the [`fill` module](../config/#fill).

-`right_format` is currently supported for the following shells: elvish, fish, zsh, xonsh, cmd, nushell, bash.
+`right_format` is currently supported for the following shells: elvish, fish, zsh, xonsh, cmd, nushell, bash, brush.

 Note: The [Ble.sh](https://github.com/akinomyoga/ble.sh) framework v0.4 or higher should be installed in order to use right prompt in bash.